 AUMA and inclusionary housing

 AUMA has also requested as part of the Municipal Government Act review for the province to enable the use of inclusionary housing (also known as inclusionary zoning) as a voluntary tool to provide affordable housing.
 Inclusionary housing involves requiring a set number of affordable units to be developed as a proportion of the total number of units in each new development within the zone.
 While this can be a powerful tool to enable affordable housing, there are also concerns that the market value units generally increase in price as developers transfer the cost of developing affordable units on to customers.
+Proposed amendments respecting affordable housing have yet to be proclaimed.

 For more information on promoting affordable housing in your municipality, visit AUMA’s Housing Hub.